Dr. Joel & Michelle Levey, Founders, Wisdom at Work

 The Leveys were invited by Pentagon leaders to develop the once secret “Jedi Warrior Program” for the Special Forces, where they led the advanced “biocybernautic training” (integrating neurofeedback, “mind-fitness training,”and guided a month-long, silent Mindfulness style Vipassana-retreat for this once secret, six-month, full-time program.
 Military leaders described Jedi Warrior as, “The most exquisite orchestration of human technology we have ever seen.”
 Advisors Michael Murphy and George Leonard called Jedi, “the most advanced leadership development program to be offered in modern times.”
 Jedi’s profound success opened the way for their work with leaders at: NASA, Navy, NOAA, Surgeon General’s Office, NIH, NHS, West Point, Swedish military, and British Parliaments Hearing on The Vital Role of Mindfulness in the Military and Blue Light Emergency Services.

 Working in Education, the Leveys have introduced teachings and practices related to mindfulness, social and emotional learning, resilience, self-compassion, and emotional intelligence into many school systems – for both students, teachers, and administrators.
+They are currently helping to develop programs for private and public schools around the world in collaboration with Curriculum for Life.
 PUBLIC SCHOOLS: Edmonds Public Schools; Idaho Schools Superintendents; Mercer Island Public Schools; Richardson Public, Texas; Seattle Public Schools; Snohomish Public Schools (Superintendents Staff from all the schools); Yakima High School.
 PRIVATE SCHOOLS: Anne Wright Schools; Bush School; Cambridge Montessori School; Lakeside High School; Oxford International College.
 HIGHER EDUCATION: American Field Studies Institute;Antioch University; Bellevue College; BGI – Bainbridge Graduate Institute; Campus of International Excellence Southern Catalonia at Rovira i Virgili University; City University, London; Evergreen State University; Fairhaven College; Western Washington University – Fairhaven College; Hawaii College of Oriental Medicine;Indian Institute of Management (IIM Ahmedabad); International Cooperative Centre for Arts and Sciences on Transformational Capabilities; LIOS – Saybrook University; Mahidol University, Thailand; MIT; OSR – Antioch/Seattle University; Portland State University (School of Nursing); University of Auckland – Medical School; University of Barcelona; University College London; University of Hawaii, School of Medicine; University of Oregon; University of Washington; University of Minnesota, School of Medicine; University of Texas; Universitat Rovira Virgili (Taragona); Universidad Tecmilenio (Network of 29 universities in Mexico); Washburn University; University of Washington (Schools of Medicine, Nursing, Social Work, Psychology); and West Point Military Academy.

 Michelle and Joel have been fortunate to study deeply and closely with many remarkable teachers in the foundational mindfulness traditions including: Jack Kornfield, Thich Nhat Hanh, Joseph Goldstein, Sharon Salzberg, Dipama, Anagarika Munindra, S.N.
 Goenka, Ruth Dennison, Robert Hover, Rina Sircar, Stephen Levine, and Tangpulu Sayadaw.
-They’ve also studied closely with: The Dalai Lama, 16th Karmapa, Zong Rinpoche, Geshe Dhargye, Lama Yeshe, Chagdud Rinpoche, Lama Tharchin Rinpoche, Tsoknyi Rinpoche, Dzigar Rinpoche, Gen Lamrimpa, Kilung Rinpoche, Joanna Macy, Daniel Siegel, Dan Goleman, and Robert Thurman and have also worked closely with many of the leaders in the emerging field of “contemplative science.”
+They’ve also studied closely with: The Dalai Lama, 16th Karmapa, Zong Rinpoche, Geshe Dhargye, Deshung Rinpoche, Geshe Dhargye, Lama Yeshe, Chagdud Rinpoche, Lama Tharchin Rinpoche, Dzongsar Jamyang Khyentse Rinpoche, Tsoknyi Rinpoche, Dzigar Kongtrul Rinpoche, Gen Lamrimpa, Kilung Rinpoche, Robert Thurman Joanna Macy, Daniel Siegel, and Dan Goleman, and have also worked closely with many of the leaders in the emerging field of “contemplative science.”

 The Leveys have taken their research and practice deeply and have been fortunate to devote nearly 2 years to silent contemplative retreats — including sitting the historic first Shamatha Project – a year-long silent retreat under the guidance of the Venerable Gen Lamrimpa (a teacher of the Dalai Lama) that they organized with Alan Wallace, and that was sponsored in part by the Dalai Lama.
 The Leveys were also the first directors for research for The Shamatha Project.